0xn3va/application-security-handbook/Web Application/Logging and Monitoring/README.md

 - Implement **only** Create and Read from the CRUD operations to work with logs.
 - Do **not** exclude any events from "known" event sources like penetration testers, auditors, internal systems, "trusted" third-party components or systems, search engine robots, uptime/process and other remote monitoring systems, etc. Add new property in event classification for such events to filter them out later.
-- Implement input validation of event data, see the [Input Validation](/Web%20Application/Input%20Validation/README.md) section.
+- Implement input validation of event data, see the [Input Validation](/Web%20Application/Input%20Validation/README.md) page.
 - Implement protection against log injection attacks.
 Make sure carriage return (CR), line feed (LF) and delimiter characters are sanitized.
 In other words, an attacker is not able to split a log and add a fake log record.
-- If logs are written to a database implement SQL injection protection, see the [SQL Injection (SQLi)](/Web%20Application/Vulnerability%20Mitigation/SQL%20Injection/README.md) section.
+- If logs are written to a database implement SQL injection protection, see the [SQL Injection (SQLi)](/Web%20Application/Vulnerability%20Mitigation/SQL%20Injection/README.md) page.
-- Comply with the requirements from the [Sensitive Data Management](/Web%20Application/Sensitive%20Data%20Management/README.md) section.
+- Comply with the requirements from the [Sensitive Data Management](/Web%20Application/Sensitive%20Data%20Management/README.md) page.
-- Comply with the requirements from the [Error and Exception Handling](/Web%20Application/Error%20and%20Exception%20Handling/README.md) section.
+- Comply with the requirements from the [Error and Exception Handling](/Web%20Application/Error%20and%20Exception%20Handling/README.md) page.

 <div align="left">
 <img src="/.gitbook/assets/type-advanced-icon.svg">